Postgraduate Loans in Northern Ireland 2024

 Along with the Tuition Fee Loan, some students can also apply for Disabled Students' Allowance (DSA).
 This funding is intended to help cover extra course costs incurred as a direct result of having a disability, long-term health condition, mental health condition or specific learning difficulty.

-This comes in one lump sum of up to £10,469 but it can only be used to cover certain things, such as specialist equipment, non-medical helpers, extra travel costs or other course-related costs.
+You could get up to £25,000 a year but it can only be used to cover certain things, such as specialist equipment, non-medical helpers, extra travel costs or other course-related costs.

 How much you get is not dependent on your household income, but it does depend on an individual needs assessment to determine exactly what support you'll need.